dOrgTech/OpenRaise/README.md

 ) public
 ```

 [**`pay`**](./contracts/BondingCurve/BondingCurve.sol): Pay the DAO in collateralTokens.
-Revenue send in this method is distributed between the beneficiary and the bondedToken holders according to the splitOnPay parameter;
+Revenue sent using this method is distributed between the beneficiary and the bondedToken holders according to the splitOnPay parameter;

 ```
 function pay(